NSU Art Museum provides exceptional access to the highest level of artistic expression

 The Museum’s international exhibition program, which aims to challenge viewers’ perceptions of the world around them, is overseen by its visionary Director and Chief Curator Bonnie Clearwater, who joined the Museum in 2013.

-NSU Art Museum’s celebrated permanent collection contains more than 6,000 works.
-Among its highlights is the country’s largest collection of 19th and early 20th century paintings and drawings by the American realist William Glackens, the most extensive holding in the U.S. of works by post-World War II, avant-garde CoBrA artists from Copenhagen, Brussels and Amsterdam, and extensive holdings of works by leading Latin American artists.
+NSU Art Museum’s celebrated permanent collection contains more than 7,000 works.
+Among its highlights is the country’s largest collection of 19th and early 20th century paintings and drawings by the American realist William Glackens, the most extensive holding in the U.S. of works by post-World War II, avant-garde CoBrA artists from Copenhagen, Brussels and Amsterdam, and extensive holdings of works by leading Latin American artists, and contemporary works by women and multicultural artists.

 In 2008, the Museum became part of Nova Southeastern University, one of the largest private research universities in the United States.